Scandinavia: The Capitals to the Fjords14 days

 Kon-Tiki Museum, Viking Museum

-This morning, a local guide will show you the highlights of Oslo.
+Transfer to Oslo by train.
+Upon arrival, a local guide will show you the highlights of the city.
 Recall Norway’s Viking tradition as you view the once-feared longships at the Viking Ship Museum; and learn about the experimental journey of anthropologist Thor Heyerdahl at the Kon-Tiki Museum.
-Don’t miss a walk through the Vigelandsparken sculpture park, featuring more than 200 sculptures by Noway’s famed artist.
-This evening, board a cruise ship to sail through the night to Denmark, with an included dinner served on board.
+Don’t miss a walk through the Vigelandsparken sculpture park, featuring more than 200 sculptures by Norway’s famed artist.

 Copenhagen2 nights - hotel info